SanderMertens/flecs/docs/Relationships.md

 Queries may use the final property to optimize, as they do not have to explore subsets of a final entity.
 For more information on how queries interpret final, see the [Query manual](Queries.md).
 By default, all components are created as final.

 ### DontInherit property
-The `DontInherit` property prevents inheriting a component from a base entity (`IsA` object).
+The `DontInherit` property prevents inheriting a component from a base entity (`IsA` target).
 Consider the following example:

 ```c
 ecs_entity_t TagA = ecs_new_id(world);